huytrinh03/computational-wg/README.md

-# computational-wg
+# Computational Work Group procedures

-This repository contains the procedures for different processes executed by the Computational Work Group:
+This repository contains the data files related to the procedures for different processes executed by the Computational Work Group.
+This file serves as a guide to execute these procedures, which include
 - Collecting data: this process includes web scraping and data cleaning
 - Creating application materials: creating CVs, Cover Letters, and other fake applicants' information